MAIF/wasmo/cli/README.md

 [wasmoserver]: https://github.com/MAIF/wasmo

 Assuming we want to build our `my-first-plugin` locally.
-Enter `wasmo build --host=OneShotDocker --path=my-first-plugin --token=foobar` to start the build.
+Enter `wasmo build --host=OneShotDocker --path=my-first-plugin` to start the build.

 Let's explain these 3 parameters:
   - the `path` parameter is explicitly used to indicate the plugin to build
   - the `host` indicates which kind of Wasmo server used.
 The pratical way is to use `Docker` or `OneShotDocker` because it prevents to install a Wasmo server by deploying, inside your locally Docker, a new Wasmo container.
 The last possible value is `Remote` and can be used to specify with a URI the remote Wasmo server used.
-  - the `token` argument is passed to the Wasmo server to authenticate the CLI.
-It can also be set up in the [configuration file][#configure-your-configuration-file]

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/NdbQR6vQ5Sk/0.jpg)](https://www.youtube.com/watch?v=NdbQR6vQ5Sk)